TED Web Chat

 Further Guidance

-In most cases, the Policies and Procedures referred to are available via Ping!
-However, if the employee does not have access to Ping! or would like further advice or guidance, they should not hesitate to contact a member of Human Resources.
+In most cases, the Policies and Procedures referred to are available via the Council’s Intranet.
+However, if the employee does not have access to the Council’s Intranet or would like further advice or guidance, they should not hesitate to contact a member of Human Resources.

 Link to form